Presenting on the spot

 Are there any other costs?
 Is there anything I need to bring?

-Bring a notepad and pen.
+Notepad and pen.

 When I've finished, what course can I do next?